Bartzi/loans/README.md

 For validating our model, we will use the following video:
 - [Yuna Kim](https://www.youtube.com/watch?v=hgXKJvTVW9g) (Olympic Games 2014)

-You can download each video with `youtube-dl` and save in a directory on your PC.
+You can download each video with `youtube-dl` and save it in a directory on your PC.
 We will assume that we downloaded all videos into a directory called `videos` that is located directly in the root directory of this repository.
 Make sure to save the validation video in a different spot!